kan01234/design-patterns/observer-pattern/README.md

 # observer-pattern
-Project of eample of observer pattern implement by Java.
+Project of example of observer pattern implement by Java.

 ## What is observer pattern
 in observer pattern, Subject will maintains list of observer and notify them when state changed.